Here are seven simple ways to declutter your life if you’re a busy woman juggling parenting with working and running a family household.

 A list maker.

-I always will be, but this year my measure of my success will not be how much I ticked off the to do list, but whether I had the time free to be spontaneous.
+I always will be, but this year the measure of my success will not be how much I ticked off the todo list, but whether I had the time free to be spontaneous.

 Or just having the freedom to do the right thing at the right time for myself and my family and my friends.